To run fast we need muscles that are strong, powerful and efficient. And that’s where hill sprints come in…

 The truth is to achieve your full running potential, it’s important to train across a range of intensities…from easy, right up to maximal.

-So, in the same way that low intensities are beneficial for endurance, so are sprints.
+So, in the same way that low intensity training is beneficial for endurance, so are sprints.

 And when it comes to training at high intensities…